-(P51)
+(P39)

-Last but not least, we researched the reduction of passengers and found out that random boarding is the most sensitive (see the distribution of points) while back-to-front is not so sensitive.
+Last but not least, we researched on the reduction of passengers and found out that random boarding is the most sensitive (see the distribution of points) while back-to-front is not so sensitive.

-(P52)
+(P40)

 These are the major conclusions drawn from our sensitivity analysis: Random is far more sensitive than front to back, because randomised sequences can result in immeasurable effects.
 Back-to-front is the best overall because it is the least sensitive and has better time and satisfaction.